 This course will introduce the use of Windows applications as a multi-tasking software program which allows the user to run several programs simultaneously, created an integrated environment for data transfer between applications.
-Basic keyboarding or permission of instructor.
-Previous "Windows" operations experience is desirable.

 COMPUTERS-COMPUTER SCIENCE

 Introduction to Computers

 (Formerly CA 103, Introduction to Computer Applications) An introductory course presenting the business uses of computer hardware and software.
 It will teach the fundamentals of the Windows environment and use of popular business software using word processing, spreadsheet, database and presentation applications.
 E-mail communication skills will be developed, and the use of the Internet as a communication and research tool.
 An overview of web page design will be covered.